-Different types of GPAs, and their calculation methods
+Different types of GPA, and their calculation methods

 Types of GPA Purpose Rules for GPA calculation GPA Determine Progression/ Graduation (1) All academic subjects taken by the student throughout his study, both inside and outside the programme curriculum, are included in the GPA calculation.
 (2) For training subjects, including WIE and Clinical/Field subjects, departments can decide whether to include them in the GPA calculation.
 (3) For retake subjects, only the last attempt will be taken in the GPA calculation.
 (4) Level weighting, if any, will be ignored.
-Semester GPA Determine Progression excep r to the rules for GPA as described above, that only subjects taken in that Semester, ing retaken subjects, will be included in the ation.
-Weighted GPA To give an interim indication on the likely Award GPA (1) Similar to the rules for GPA, except that only subjects inside the programme curriculum concerned will be included in the calculation.
+Semester GPA Determine Progression except to the rules for GPA as described above, that only subjects taken in that Semester, ng retaken subjects, will be included in the tion.

+Types of GPA Purpose Rules for GPA calculation Weighted GPA To give an interim indication on the likely Award GPA (1) Similar to the rules for GPA, except that only subjects inside the programme curriculum concerned will be included in the calculation.
 Subjects outside the programme curriculum will be excluded.
 (2) Departments can decide whether the training subjects are to be counted towards the Weighted GPA.
 (3) For retake subjects, only the last attempt will be taken in the Weighted GPA calculation.
 (4) The weighted GPA will be the same as the Award GPA unless a student has taken more subjects than required.
-Award GPA For determination of award student has not taken more subjects than ed, the Award GPA will be as follows: classification (1) Fo or single Major: Award GPA = Weighted GPA (2) Fo or Major/Minor programmes: Award GPA = Major GPA
+Award GPA For determination of award If the student has not taken more subjects than required, the Award GPA will be as follows: classification (1) For single Major: Award GPA = Weighted GPA (2) For Major/Minor programmes: Award GPA = Major GPA